Enrollment Projections: What Methods Work Best?

 What are enrollment projections for school districts?

-Enrollment projections are a forecast of enrollment in the future.
+Enrollment projections are a prediction of future enrollment.
 The most common type of enrollment projection is provided by a state department of education.
-These projections compare past district-wide projections with past actual enrollments to identify trends over time and forecast the future.
+Comparisons of past district-wide projections with past actual enrollments are made to identify trends over time and project future enrollment.
 While these projections can be quite accurate, they are missing a very important element: geography.

+When it comes to projecting enrollment, the more data, the better.
 Enrollment projections that take the geography (or location) of students into consideration provide a more detailed picture of what is likely to happen in the future.
-Our bottom line: when it comes to projecting enrollment, the more data, the better.
+A more detailed forecast, in other words.

-Think about this: let’s say a district obtains a basic enrollment forecast that accurately predicts how many fourth graders will be enrolled over the next five years but doesn’t take location into account.
+Think about this: let’s say a district obtains a basic set of enrollment projections that accurately predict how many fourth graders will be enrolled over the next five years but doesn’t take location into account.
 That provides the district with important information about the number of students expected, but not where those students are likely to reside and, therefore, what schools they are likely to attend.
 Relying on a basic enrollment projection could result in:

 - Imbalanced enrollment (unexpected overflowing classrooms in some schools, and empty desks in others)